Mixed-precision algorithms for solving the Sylvester matrix equation: Iterative refinement for perturbed quasi-triangular equations

 To understand the convergence of~\cref{alg:pert-sylv-tri-stationary} in finite-precision arithmetic, it is sufficient to consider the equivalent iterative refinement process for the perturbed linear system

 where

 To facilitate the analysis, we recast this fixed-precision iterative refinement scheme as an algorithm for solving the (unperturbed) linear system $Mx=b$.
 The pseudocode of this method is given in~\cref{alg:ir-linear-system}.
 Our analysis does not exploit the block-triangular structure of $M$, because all bounds we use in the derivation are satisfied by general matrices.
-The difference between \cref{alg:ir-linear-system} and traditional fixed-precision iterative refinement~\cite[p.~232]{high:ASNA2} is on~\cref{ln:linear-solve}, where our variant solves a perturbed linear system for the update $d_i$.
+We note that this generic treatment on the special structure could lead to a potentially large overestimation on the errors arising in the actual Sylvester setting.
+The difference between \cref{alg:ir-linear-system} and traditional fixed-precision iterative refinement~\cite[p.~232]{high:ASNA2} is on~\cref{ln:linear-solve}, where our variant solves a perturbed linear system for the update~$d_i$.

 Since \cref{alg:pert-sylv-tri-stationary} is only to be used in precision $\uhigh$, we assume that the working precision of~\cref{alg:ir-linear-system} is $\uhigh$ throughout.
 To investigate the behavior of the forward and backward errors of the solution computed by~\cref{alg:ir-linear-system}, we assume that the computed solution $\whd_i$ to $(M - \DM)\whd_i = \whr_i$ on~\cref{ln:linear-solve} satisfies